valkum/slick/slick_views/README.txt

 --------
 Displaying multiple (rendered) entities for the slides.
 - Choose "Slick carousel" under the Format.
+- Choose available optionsets you have created at "admin/config/media/slick"
 - Choose "Rendered entity" or "Content" under "Show" under "Format", and its View mode.